cnr-isti-vclab/PyMeshLab/docs/filter_list.rst

    .. raw:: html

-      <a href="http://vcg.isti.cnr.it/nexus/">Nexus</a> is a collection of tools for streaming visualization of large 3D models in OpenGL.<br>This filter is the equivalent of calling nxscompress, whichcreates a nxz (compressed nexus) file starting from a nxs.</p>
+      <a href="http://vcg.isti.cnr.it/nexus/"> Nexus </a> is set of  c++/javascript libraries and tools for the creation and efficient visualization of multiresolution 3D models.
+Nexus it is tailored for the processing and the streaming visualization of very large unstructured 3d modelslike the ones coming from 3D scanning. <br>This filter is the equivalent of calling nxscompress, which creates a .nxz (compressed nexus) file starting from a file .nxs (uncompressed nxs).
+It is useful for exploring different lossy compression settings without the need of recreating the whole multiresolution structure.</p>

    **Parameters:**